155394551lzk/SVMDformer/README.md

 # SVMDformer
-SVMDformer: A Semi-supervised Vehicular Misbehavior Detection Framework based on Transformer in IoV coming soon...
+SVMDformer: A Semi-supervised Vehicular Misbehavior Detection Framework based on Transformer in IoV.

+coming soon...